Lens capsule: Embryology

-The lens vesicle is developed from surface ectoderm.
-It will separate from surface ectoderm at approximately day 33 in a human and only 3 days for a chicken.
-Lens capsule developed from basal lamina of lens vesicle will cover early lens fibers.
-Capsule is evident at 5 weeks of human gestation and begins its role in protecting and supporting the lens interior.
+The lens vesicle is developed from the surface ectoderm.
+It separates from the surface ectoderm at approximately day 33 in a human and only 3 days for a chicken.
+The lens capsule develops from the basal lamina of the lens vesicle and will cover early lens fibers.
+The capsule is evident at five weeks of human gestation and begins its role in protecting and supporting the lens interior.

 Lens protection

-Early embryologic development of lens capsule give lens material an immune privilege.
-It will also help protect the lens from virus, bacteria and parasites.
+Early embryologic development of the lens capsule gives the lens material an immune privilege.
+It will also help protect the lens from viruses, bacteria and parasites.

 Vascular lens capsule

-During fetal development vascular lens capsule (tunica vasculosa lentis) develops from the mesenchyme that surrounds the lens.
+During fetal development, the vascular lens capsule (tunica vasculosa lentis) develops from the mesenchyme that surrounds the lens.
 It receives arterial blood supply from the hyaloid artery.
-This blood supply slowly regress and vascular capsule disappear before birth.
+This blood supply slowly regresses and the vascular capsule disappears before birth.
 The disappearance of the anterior vascular capsule of the lens is useful in estimating the gestational age.
+While the vascularization disappears during gestation, the micrographs in this article show cells still active on the lens exterior after vascular regression.
+These cells may be the avascular portion of the original mesenchyme that surrounded the lens.

 Clinical significance

-In intra-capsular cataract extraction (ICCE), whole lens including the anterior part of the capsule is removed.
-During more common extra capsular cataract surgery procedures like micro incision cataract surgery, phacoemulsification etc., clouded lens is removed through opening made in anterior lens capsule.
+In intra-capsular cataract extraction (ICCE), the whole lens including the anterior part of the capsule is removed.
+During more common extra capsular cataract surgery procedures like micro incision cataract surgery, phacoemulsification etc., the clouded lens is removed through an opening made in the anterior lens capsule.
 The intraocular lens is then inserted into the lens capsule which is capable of rapid healing.
 The best place for intraocular lens implantation is within the capsular bag.

 Posterior capsular opacification and posterior capsule rupture are common complications of cataract surgery.